-We work with cancer support groups and centres and the National Cancer Control Programme to ensure cancer patients and their families have access to high-quality, confidential support in a location that's convenient to them.
-The Society funds professional one-to-one counselling (including telephone and video-call counselling) and group survivorship programmes in communities across the country.
+We work with local cancer support centres and the National Cancer Control Programme to ensure patients and their families have access to high-quality confidential support in a location that's convenient to them.

-For information about what's available near you, call our Support Line on 1800 200 700 or go to www.cancer.ie and search 'Find support'.
+For more information about what's available near you, visit www.cancer.ie/local-support, contact your nearest Daffodil Centre or call our Support Line on 1800 200 700.